-The property has been extended.
+The property has been extended and the internal renovated circa early 1990's and replacement windows have been fitted.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.